ai-futureminds/ailearninsightsweb/_sources/host.md

 ***Technology Executive***

-As entrepreneur he is CEO of AI-FutureMinds Inc.
+Alfred has been CIO at MIT's Sloan School of Management, Assoc.
+Vice Chancellor and Deputy CIO at the Minnesota State Colleges and Universities, Director of Innovation and Analytics at Desire2Learn, and VP of R&D and Analytics at McGraw-Hill Education.

-Previously, Alfred was VP of R&D and Analytics at McGraw-Hill Education, Associate Vice Chancellor and Deputy CIO at Minnesota State Colleges and Universities, and CIO at MIT's Sloan School Management.
+***Enterpreneur***

-***Entpreneur***
+As entrepreneur he is CEO of AI-FutureMinds Inc, a startup that is applying generative AI to improve teaching and learning.